Analysis | What to Know About Serious Covid Vaccine Reactions

 8. What about the cases of Bell’s palsy?

-In studies testing the Moderna and Pfizer-BioNTech inoculations, seven of about 40,000 people who received them developed Bell’s palsy, which typically affects just one side of the face.
-U.S. health officials said they don’t consider that to be “above the rate expected in the general population.”
-But an analysis published Feb.
-24 in Lancet Infectious Diseases challenged that characterization.
-Using an incidence rate for Bell’s palsy in the U.S. of 15 to 30 cases per 100,000 people each year, which is in line with other estimates, and calculating that trial participants were followed for a median of two months, researchers concluded that the incidence of Bell’s palsy was between 3.5 and 7 times higher than expected.
-The authors said the vaccines nevertheless offered a “substantial net benefit to public health” and noted that Bell’s palsy usually resolves on its own.
-The condition can be treated with steroids.
-The drugs regulator in the U.K., where the Pfizer-BioNTech formulation is one of two in use, noted that as of Feb.
+In studies testing the Moderna and Pfizer-BioNTech inoculations, more people developed Bell’s palsy, which typically affects just one side of the face, after receiving vaccine doses than placebo shots.
+The imbalance turned out not to be substantiated, however, based on the massive safety database the CDC has collected on millions of people vaccinated since the drugs were authorized for the general public.
+Also, the drugs regulator in the U.K., where the Pfizer-BioNTech formulation is one of two in use, noted that as of Feb.
 28, the number of reports of Bell’s palsy among those vaccinated does not suggest an increased risk.

 For more articles like this, please visit us at bloomberg.com